Chris Young (pitcher): Professional career

+Draft and minor leagues

 Young was drafted by the Pittsburgh Pirates in the third round of the 2000 MLB draft.
 He was signed to a deal on September 6.
 After a few years of minor league service, he was traded to the Montreal Expos' organization.
 The Expos traded him to the Texas Rangers, for whom he eventually made his major league debut.
 After less than two seasons with the Rangers, he was traded to the San Diego Padres.

-Minor leagues

 In 2001, Young went 5–3 with a 4.12 ERA in 12 starts for the Hickory Crawdads in the Class-A South Atlantic League, including two complete games.
 In 2002, Young helped the Crawdads to the league title with an 11–9 record and 3.11 ERA in 26 starts.
 Young earned decisions in fifteen straight starts from April 16 and July 4.
 He allowed more than three earned runs in just two of 26 starts.
 Opposing batters batted .234.
-He was traded to the Montreal Expos with Jon Searles for pitcher Matt Herges in a postseason trade.
+He was traded to the Montreal Expos with Jon Searles for pitcher Matt Herges after the season.
 Young began the 2003 season on the disabled list before joining the Brevard County Manatees of the Florida State League towards the end of April.
 He posted a 5–2 record with a 1.62 ERA, and held opposing batters to a .150 batting average in eight starts.
 His season was highlighted by an eight-inning, one-hit, no-walk, eight-strikeout performance against the Fort Myers Miracle on May 11.
 This capped a 3–0, 0.47 ERA start to the season.